National Geographic Endurance Review and Specifications

-- On March 9, 2018, was announced that ABB Goup was contracted to deliver the newbuild's automation, propulsion, power and digital equipment.
+- On March 9, 2018, was contracted ABB Goup to deliver ship's automation, propulsion, power and digital equipment.

-- The boat's name honors the sail ship Endurance (3-masted barquentine built 1912) in which the British polar explorer Sir Ernest Henry Shackleton (1874-1922) started the Imperial Transantarctic Expedition (aka "Endurance Expedition", 1914-1917).
-Unfortunately, in November 1915, the sailing ships was crushed by ice in Weddell Sea and sank off Antarctic Peninsula.
+- Vessel's name honors the sail ship Endurance (3-masted barquentine built 1912) in which the British polar explorer Sir Ernest Henry Shackleton (1874-1922) started the Imperial Transantarctic Expedition (aka "Endurance Expedition", 1914-1917).
+Unfortunately, in November 1915, while navigating in Weddell Sea, the sailing ship crushed into ice and sank off Antarctic Peninsula.

 - After completion, the vessel will be towed from Poland to the Ulstein shipyard in Ulsteinvik (Hareidlandet Island, Norway) for outfitting.

-- The boat's namesake is the 1992-built MS Sea Endurance (owned by Noble Caledonia).
+- Boat's namesake is the 1992-built MS Sea Endurance (owned by Noble Caledonia).

 National Geographic Endurance ship technology